Atlas-OS/docs/docs/getting-started/installation.md

 # Installing AtlasOS

 !!! danger "Removed Features"
-	Before installing, it is highly recommended to take a look at our [Removed Features](/troubleshooting/removed-features/) page.
+	Before installing, it is recommended to take a look at our [Removed Features](/troubleshooting/removed-features/) page and [FAQ](/faq/).

-	It is recommended to wait until v0.3 releases to install Atlas for improved compatibility, security and many bug fixes.

-!!! info
-    Atlas no longer provides ISOs to download, please use this method here to install.
+!!! warning "Atlas is not pre-activated"
+    AtlasOS is **NOT** a pre-activated version of Windows, activation works just the same as vanilla Windows.

 ## :material-clipboard-list-outline: Requirements